 Islam has a rich cultural and historical heritage and has had a significant impact on the world, particularly in the fields of science, literature, architecture, and mathematics.
 Despite challenges and misconceptions, Islam continues to play a major role in the lives of millions of people and remains a vibrant and dynamic force in the world today.

-1. Shahadah, Salat, Zakat, Sawm, and Hajj are the "Five Pillars" of what religion which traces its descent through the ancestors of Ishmael?
+2. Shahadah, Salat, Zakat, Sawm, and Hajj are the "Five Pillars" of what religion that traces its descent through the ancestors of Ishmael?

 Answer: Islam